IRMilad/rubika/README.md

 ## Tips
 * Filters can be functions
 * Between the filters you can use the operators `|`, `&`, `!=`, `==`, `>`, `>=`, `<`, `<=`  use
+* To use the operators, the filter (model) must be called

 # [models](https://github.com/IRMilad/rubika/blob/main/rubika/structs/models.py) class